HoneyyNagpal/journal-ai/ARCHITECTURE.md

-# Architecture Notes — ArvyaX Journal
+# Architecture Notes - ArvyaX Journal

 ## 1. How would you scale this to 100k users?

-The current single-process Node/MongoDB setup hits limits somewhere around a few thousand concurrent users.
+The current single process Node/MongoDB setup hits limits somewhere around a few thousand concurrent users.
 Getting to 100k requires work at every layer.

 **Database layer**